mauriziofranco/hr-desk/README.md

 Then you can point to frontend from the following url: http://localhost:8080/index.html

-#DEVELOPMENT ENVIRONMENT, EXECUTE FRONTEND AND BACKEND SERVERS SEPARATELY
+<h2>DEVELOPMENT ENVIRONMENT, EXECUTE FRONTEND AND BACKEND SERVERS SEPARATELY</h2>
 For development we suggest to startup separately backend and frontend servers.
 So for the frontend, move into webapp directory, and execute(after npm install): npm start